Equilibrium Computation in Resource Allocation Games: Introduction

 \subsection{Our Results and Techniques}

-We study atomic splittable \emph{singleton} congestion games with player-specific affine cost functions and develop the first polynomial time algorithm computing a pure Nash equilibrium.
+\paragraph{Atomic Splittable Congestion Games.} We study atomic splittable congestion games as defined above, where the set systems consist of singletons only, and cost functions are player-specific, increasing and affine.
+We call these games \emph{atomic splittable singleton congestion games} and for these games we develop the first polynomial time algorithm computing a pure Nash equilibrium.
 From now on we use equilibrium as shortcut for pure Nash equilibrium.
 Our algorithm is purely combinatorial and computes an \emph{exact} equilibrium.
 The main ideas and constructions are as follows.
 By analyzing the first order necessary optimality conditions of an equilibrium, it can be shown that any equilibrium is \emph{rational} as it is a solution to a system of linear equations with rational coefficients (assuming rational input).
 Using that equilibria are unique for singleton games (see Richmann and Shimkin~\cite{Richman07} and Bhaskar et al.~\cite{Bhaskar15}), we further derive that the constraint matrix of the equation system is non-singular, allowing for an explicit representation of the equilibrium by Cramer's rule (using determinants of the constraint- and their sub-matrices).
 This way, we obtain an explicit lower bound on the minimum demand value for any used resource in the equilibrium.
-We further show that the unique equilibrium is also the unique equilibrium for an associated \emph{integrally-splittable} game in which the players may only distribute the demands in \emph{integer multiples} of a common \emph{packet size} of some value $k^*\in \Q_{>0}$ over the resources.
+We further show that the unique equilibrium is also an equilibrium for an associated \emph{integrally-splittable} game in which the players may only distribute the demands in \emph{integer multiples} of a common \emph{packet size} of some value $k^*\in \Q_{>0}$ over the resources.
+Moreover, all equilibria in this integral splittable game are very similar.
 While we are not able to compute $k^*$ exactly, we can efficiently compute some sufficiently small $k_0\leq k^*$ with the property that an equilibrium for the $k_0$-integrally-splittable game allows us to determine the set of resources on which a player will put a positive amount of load in the atomic splittable equilibrium.
 Once these \emph{support sets} are known, an atomic splittable equilibrium can be computed in polynomial time by solving a system of linear equations.
 This way, we can reduce the problem of computing the exact equilibrium for an atomic splittable game to computing an equilibrium for an associated $k_0$-integrally-splittable game.